thearchitector/dotfiles-arch/README.md

 5. [Display/Window managers](#display-and-window-managers)

 ## Overview
-This repoistory contains the dotfiles for my ArchLinux installation, as well as a step-by-step tutorial on how to install Arch Linux from scratch on a machine.
+This repoistory contains the dotfiles for my Arch Linux installation, as well as a step-by-step guide on how to install Arch Linux from scratch.
 It assumes you have a working knowledge of UNIX and a functional knowledge of basic GNU and CLI utilities.

 ## Getting Started
 ### Formatting your USB
-In order to burn an ISO image, it is good practice to format your USB device first.
+Before diving in, it is good practice to format your USB device first.
 After plugging in your USB, you should be identify it by running the command below.
-It is good practice and less of a headache if you perform all these operations as root (via `sudo` or via `su -`).
+It will be less of a headache if you perform all these operations as root (via `sudo` or via `su -`).
 Your USB device will likely be at the bottom of the STDOUT and will resemble something like the following:

 ```sh
   $ fdisk -l